If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It is a free emulator.
 You need not pay anything.

-- It has multi-screen processing that will allow you to use the emulator on multiple screens.
+- It has multi-screen processing that will allow you to use the EmEmulatorn multiple screens.

 - Most of the games will place nicely without a glitch.